Azenhas do Mar village, cliff and beach

 Once there, you’ll find the cliff base dominated by a glass-fronted restaurant.
 There are a couple of beach bars too.

-A low concrete wall in front of the esplanade creates a natural sea water pool that offers safer swimming and paddling for kids.
+A low concrete wall in front of the esplanade creates a natural seawater pool that offers safer swimming and paddling for kids.
 However, it looked rather green and uninviting when we were there, which is probably why the restaurant has built a proper swimming pool.

 How to get to Azenhas do Mar from Lisbon or Sintra

-Insider tip: If you’re driving here as a day trip from Lisbon, I wouldn’t even try to find a parking space inside the village in summer months – we visited on a September morning when it wasn’t very busy.
+Insider tip: If you’re driving here as a day trip from Lisbon, I wouldn’t even attempt to find a parking space inside the village in summer months – we visited on a September morning when it wasn’t very busy.
 Instead, head for the car park on your left just before the road starts to curve downhill into the village itself (assuming you are coming from the south).

 Accommodation in and around Azenhas do Mar